djmgit/DeathStar/README.md

 local mac system.
 The procedure for running it on macOS is however different from that on Linux.
 I will be discussing about this as well in later sections for this documentation.

+### QuickStart

+In this section we will see how to configure DeathStar and get started with it.

+**Prerequisite

+You must have an active AWS account and the AWS CLI credentials set up in the environment from where you want to trigger DeathStar.
+This basically means the AWS creds - ```aws_access_key_id``` and ```aws_secret_access_key``` should be setup either in ```.aws/credentials``` or as envronment variables.
+Right now DeathStar does not provide the option to pass these credentials via config file.
+It might do in future.